 CFD Python: 12 steps to Navier-Stokes

-We announce the public release of online educational materials for self-learners of CFD using IPython Notebooks: the CFD Python Class on Bitbucket
+We announce the public release of online educational materials for self-learners of CFD using IPython Notebooks: the CFD Python Class!

 This post describes the first practical module of Prof. Barba's Computational Fluid Dynamics class, as taught between 2010 and 2013 at Boston University.
 The module is called "12 steps to Navier-Stokes equations" (yes, it's a tongue-in-check allusion of the recovery programs for behavioral problems).
 It was inspired by the ideas of Dr. Rio Yokota, who was a post-doc in Barba's lab, and has been refined by Prof. Barba and her students over several semesters teaching the course.

 The course is for beginners.
 It assumes only basic programming skills —the concepts of iterations, function calls and so on— and builds immediate hands-on experience via this module and several others that come after.
 In the future, we hope to publish materials for the other modules also (e.g., convection schemes with Burgers equation, Euler equations and shock-tube problem, and others).